 Update 28/10/2017 :

-Google released the Android 8.1 developer preview for the beta testers.
-Currently, the developer preview factory images for Nexus 5X and 6P, Pixel and Pixel XL, Pixel C, Pixel 2 XL flagships.
+Google released the Android 8.1 developer preview for the Beta testers.
+Currently, the Beta is available for Nexus 5X and 6P, Pixel and Pixel XL, Pixel C, Pixel 2 XL flagships.
 The factory image for Google Pixel 2 isn’t available at the moment.
 Already Android 8.1 beta rollout through OTA for the registered Pixel and Nexus devices has began.

 There is no word about the final release of Android 8.1 update.
-But Android Headlines has expected that the Search Giant might release it in December.
+But famous tech blog, Android Headlines expects that the Search Giant might release it in December.
 In the mean time, another preview of Android 8.1 may come in November.

 The preview contains new system UI changes borrowed from Pixel 2, new Easter egg, SMS connect and some minor features.
 More details about the Android 8.1 features will be revealed in coming days.

 Google releases the second and final developer preview of Android 8.1 Oreo ahead of the consumer launch in December.
 A few hours ago, the seeding of Android 8.1 Preview 2 has started for Pixel 2, Pixel 2 XL, Pixel, Pixel XL, Nexus 5X and Nexus 6P devices.
 Android 8.1 DP2 system images are also available to download from Android Beta official site.

 The new features of the latest preview include improvements to Neural Network API, activation of Pixel 2 visual core (co-processor), refinements of some Android Oreo features.
 So the apps using Android Camera API can capture and process images through Visual core co-processor in Pixel 2 devices.

 Update on 15/12/2017 :